Communication at NDSU

 Communication study began soon after the establishment of the university in 1890.
 Forensic activities began in 1896, the same year the student newspaper, the Spectrum, was established.
 Soon becoming a weekly, its first editions clearly appealed to those who hoped to promote the land-grant vision of the university.
 As its mission, editors declared, was “increasing college spirit and patriotism among the students and increasing the interest of North Dakota farmers and tradesmen in experimental work.”

 In the 1970s the Spectrum began publishing twice a week, while the forensics team gained national prominence.
-KDSU radio offered students the opportunity to work at a station affiliated with National Public Radio, a radio tradition dating to the 1920s.
-Today KDSU has become part of the Prairie Public radio network, and students now learn radio broadcast at a new station established six years ago, KNDS.
-The Spectrum, now a broadsheet, continues to publish twice weekly in addition to maintaining a web site.
+KDSU-radio offered students the opportunity to work at a station affiliated with National Public Radio, part of NDSU’s radio tradition dating to the 1920s.
+Today KDSU has become part of the Prairie Public radio network, and students now learn radio broadcast at a new radio station, KNDS.
+The Spectrum, now a broadsheet, continues to publish twice weekly in addition to maintaining a website.